slint-ui/slint/FAQ.md

 ## I want to develop a free software product using Slint, but I don't like the GPL and prefer to use a non-copyleft license.

-A couple of options could be:

-  * publish your own source code under a permissive license compatible with the GPL, such as BSD, MIT, or Apache license.
-However, the binary or the package containing Slint needs to be licensed under GPL,
+You can publish your own source code under a permissive license compatible with the GPL, such as BSD, MIT, or Apache license.
+However, the binary or the package containing Slint needs to be licensed under GPL.
-  * consider of one of our [commercial licensing options](#what-are-the-commercial-licensing-options).